“Off the Wall” Podcast

 Catherine F. Schott Murray [00:02:44] Hello.

-Jessica L. Gibbs, CFP® [00:02:45] Catherine is a trusted estate attorney with Odin, Feldman & Pittleman.
-In addition to advising clients on the creation and implementation of simple and complex estate plans, incapacity planning and health care decision making.
-Catherine also focuses her practice on elder law and has been an active member of the National Academy of Elder Law Attorneys.
+Jessica L. Gibbs, CFP® [00:02:45] Catherine is a trust and estate attorney with Odin Feldman Pittleman.
+In addition to advising clients on the creation and implementation of simple and complex estate plans, incapacity planning and health care decision making, Catherine also focuses her practice on elder law and has been an active member of the National Academy of Elder Law Attorneys.
 She is also a member of the Sandwich Generation herself.
-So, lots of expertise here to share with us all.
-So, let’s dive into our first question.
+So lots of expertise here to share with us all.
+So let’s dive into our first question.

-Dean Catino, CFP®, CPWA®, CRPC® [00:03:15] So I’d like to jump off with a question, and it requires a little bit of framing, because every family situation, as we know, is unique, how often there are many shared foundational scenarios.
+Dean J. Catino, CFP®, CPWA® [00:03:15] So I’d like to jump off with a question, and it requires a little bit of framing, because every family situation, as we know, is unique.
+How often there are many shared foundational scenarios.
 It’s sort of a big question, and it’s one that I think many adult children struggle with.
-So here goes.
+So here it goes.
 Let’s assume your parents are in relatively good health.
 They are financially stable.
 Cognitively stable as well.
 What is your recommendation on how adult children can start the conversation with their parents around not just their estate plan, but their assets and using them for long term care, end of life wishes, funeral wishes, tangible items that they want to leave to their heirs.
 I mean, the list is probably exhaustive, but I know you’ve got a lot of expertise.
 Help us with this.

-Jessica L. Gibbs, CFP® [00:05:29] Knowing who to call.
-I think that’s also is a really good, important first step.
+Jessica L. Gibbs, CFP® [00:05:29] Knowing who to call, I think that’s also is a really good, important first step.
 But I think some of these things that Dean was listing off.
 I’m thinking in particular about using money that you’ve saved up for long term care or what you want for end of life wishes or your funeral.
-It’s very emotional conversation.
-Do you have advice on how adult children can approach that in a very empathetic way with their parents if it’s a conversation?
-Not just tough to have for both parties.
+It’s a very emotional conversation.
+Do you have advice on how adult children can approach that in a very empathetic way with their parents if it’s a conversation that, it’s just tough to have for both parties.

-Dean Catino, CFP®, CPWA®, CRPC® [00:07:57] Fantastic.
+Dean J. Catino, CFP®, CPWA® [00:07:57] Fantastic.
 And I wanted to phrase this question like we’re getting to this earlier, and I know that’s not always the case.
 Sometimes the adult children are getting to these questions much later.
 Mom and dad have already maybe started to fail, and maybe that introduces additional complex scenarios.
 I’m assuming it does.

 Jessica L. Gibbs, CFP® [00:09:34] I want to pick up more on this.
 Are there safeguards in your mind that you should be thinking about putting in place before decision making becomes completely impaired?

 Jessica L. Gibbs, CFP® [00:12:15] I want to narrow in on the house because houses are a very significant portion of a person’s net worth.
 So I think it’s natural that you would want to help your parents protect that asset.
 I’m thinking in particular, we’ll talk more about this in a minute from any sort of scam or financial exploitation, what are your thoughts on let’s spitball some ideas here.
-You can tell me.
-Yes.
-Now adding yourself to the title of your parent’s house, putting the house in a trust.
+You can tell me yes no. Adding yourself to the title of your parent’s house, putting the house in a trust.

 Catherine F. Schott Murray [00:15:28] There’s two questions there.
 First, the 1% question about the real estate.
 You’re still making a gift, so that’s something to consider.
 And then tenants in common.
 Now we have two people who own the portion of the house and we potentially have probate from two people who pass away.
 We still need to do something with the remaining portion, 99% that mom and dad own, whether it’s in a trust or it’s a transfer on death beneficiary designation.
-Otherwise, we absolutely have probate on that property, which we’re trying to avoid.
-In part.
+Otherwise, we absolutely have probate on that property, which we’re trying to avoid in part.
 To your second question of why use a trust?
 And one of the main reasons folks will come in and say, I want to avoid probate.
 How do I do that?
 Well, there’s three ways to avoid probate.
 There’s joint ownership of assets, which for a lot of married couples, that’s what they’re used to.
 There’s beneficiary designations.
 So there’s the transfer on death, the payable on death.
-You’re 4 01K’s, your IRAs.
+Your 401K’s, your IRAs.
 You put beneficiaries on those, your life insurance.
-Then there’s ownership through a revokable living trust or designating the trust as the beneficiary on assets Where I usually fall with respect to the probate avoidance is we want to avoid probate because that involves going to the probate clerks court appearance.
-Then all probate is overseen by the commissioner of accounts who’s appointed at the pleasure of the court.
+Then there’s ownership through a revokable living trust or designating the trust as the beneficiary on assets.
+Where I usually fall with respect to the probate avoidance is we want to avoid probate because that involves going to the probate clerks, court appearance.
+Then all probate is overseen by the commissioner of accounts, who’s appointed at the pleasure of the court.
 So there’s ongoing inventories and accountings, probate tax filing fees.
 I can go on and on.
-Usually at this point, people say, stop, I can.
+Usually at this point, people say, stop, I can’t.

 Jessica L. Gibbs, CFP® [00:16:50] Avoid probate.